 Ginni Thomas, wife of Supreme Court justice, says she attended Jan.
-6 ‘Stop-the-Steal’ rally before Capitol attack
+6 ‘Stop the Steal’ rally before Capitol attack

+In an interview with the conservative Washington Free Beacon that was published Monday, Thomas, who goes by Ginni, said she was part of the crowd that gathered on the Ellipse that morning to support President Donald Trump.
+Trump was claiming falsely that widespread voter fraud had delivered the presidency to Democrat Joe Biden — a falsehood he continues to repeat.

-Thomas said she was at the rally for a short period of time, got cold and went home before Trump took the stage at noon that day.
+Thomas said she was at the rally for a short time, got cold and went home before Trump took the stage at noon that day.

 “I was disappointed and frustrated that there was violence that happened following a peaceful gathering of Trump supporters on the Ellipse on Jan.
 6,” the conservative activist told the publication.
 “There are important and legitimate substantive questions about achieving goals like electoral integrity, racial equality, and political accountability that a democratic system like ours needs to be able to discuss and debate rationally in the political square.
 I fear we are losing that ability.”